 Sky Visibility

-• that the Earth is a perfect sphere, with an albedo of 1;
+• The Earth shall be a perfect sphere with an albedo of 1.

-• that the spacecraft orbit has a local transit of the ascending node (LTAN) of 6am, an altitude of 700 km, and covers the year of 2018;
+• The spacecraft's orbit shall have a local transit of the ascending node (LTAN) at 6 am, an altitude of 700 km, and covers the year 2018.

-• that no data is taken during either passage through the South Atlantic Anomaly (position and extent of which is derived using the ESA Spenvis tool1) or Earth occultations
+• No data shall be taken during passages through the South Atlantic Anomaly (position and extent derived using the ESA Spenvis tool) or Earth occultations.

-• that the angle between the Sun and the pointing direction/LoS is always greater than 120 degrees, designed to protect the instrument radiators from solar illumination (Figure 1a);
+• The angle between the Sun and the pointing direction/LoS shall always be greater than 120° to protect the instrument radiators from solar illumination (Figure 1a).

-• that the angle between the Moon and the pointing direction always exceeds 5 degrees (Figure 1b);
+• The angle between the Moon and the pointing direction shall always exceed 5° (Figure 1b).

-• that the point source transmission (rejection) of the telescope/payload is based on:
+• The point source transmission (rejection) of the telescope/payload shall be based on:

-• that 99.6% of the Earth stray light contribution can be subtracted from CHEOPS images as part of on-ground post-processing.
+• 99.6% of the Earth stray light contribution can be subtracted from CHEOPS images during on-ground post-processing.

-For the purpose of simulations, the constraint on the Earth stray light exclusion angle noted in Figure 1 (> 35 degrees) is dropped in favour of a limit to the contribution by Earth stray light to the overall noise budget.
-In practice, given the high level of stray light rejection provided by the telescope baffle, this means that the angle between the LoS and the illuminated Earth angle can be as low as 25 degrees.
-The constraint on the Moon-pointing direction is dropped;
+For these simulations, the constraint on the Earth stray light exclusion angle (> 35°) was replaced with a limit on the contribution of Earth stray light to the overall noise budget.
+Due to the high level of stray light rejection by the telescope baffle, the angle between the LoS and the illuminated Earth can be as low as 25°.
+The constraint on the Moon-pointing direction was also removed.

-The simulations are described in more detail in http://adsabs.harvard.edu/abs/2014SPIE.9149E..0WK and http://cheops.unige.ch/files/2015/10/csw4_skycoverage_kuntzer.pdf.
-The results can be seen in Figure 2.
-The plots show, for each position on the sky, the cumulative number of days per year for which pointing constraints are met and for which the stray light contribution to the noise budget is less than or equal to 5 ppm/70 ppm for a magnitude V=9, G-type (Teff=5500K)/ V=12, K type (Teff=4500K) stars respectively.
-The fraction of each spacecraft orbit that is free from interruptions due to the SAA and Earth Occultation decreases from left to right (80%, 70%, 50%).
+These simulations are detailed Kuntzer et al., 2014, and a presentation at the CHEOS Science Workshop #4.
+The results are shown in Figure 2.
+The plots indicate, for each sky position, the cumulative number of days per year that meet the pointing constraints and have a stray light contribution to the noise budget of ≤ 5 ppm for V=9, G-type stars (Teff=5500K) or ≤ 70 ppm for V=12, K-type stars (Teff=4500K).
+The fraction of each spacecraft orbit free from interruptions due to the SAA and Earth occultation decreases from left to right (80%, 70%, 50%).

 Curious to learn more?